-- an unnamed woman who anointed Jesus with perfume (Matthew 26:13) - Epaphras "You learned the good News from Epaphras, our beloved co-worker.
-He is Christ's faithful servant, and is helping us on your behalf" (Colossians 1:7) - Euodia and Synthyche "I ask you, my true companion, help these women since they have contended at my side in the cause of the gospel, along with Clement and the rest of my co-workers, whose names are in the book of life."
+- san unnamed woman who anointed Jesus with perfume (Matthew 26:13) - Epaphras "You learned the good News from Epaphras, our beloved co-worker.
+He is Christ's faithful servant, and is helping us on your behalf" (Colossians 1:7) - Euodia and Synthyche "I ask you, my true companion, help these women since they have contended at my side in the cause of the gospel, along with Clement and the rest of my coworkers, whose names are in the book of life."
 (Philippians 4:3) - Timothy "I hope in the Lord Jesus to send Timothy to you soon, that I also may be cheered when I receive news about you.
 I have no one else like him, who will show genuine concern for your welfare.
 For everyone looks out for their own interests, not those of Jesus Christ.
 But you know that Timothy has proved himself, because as a son with his father he has served with me in the work of the gospel."
 (Philippians 2:19-22) - Timothy's mother & grandmother "I am reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also."
 (2 Timothy 1:5) - Epaphroditus "my brother, co-worker and fellow soldier, who is also your messenger, whom you sent to take care of my needs."
-(Philippians 2:25) - Paul "We proclaim (Christ), admonishing and teaching everyone with all wisdom, so that we may present everyone fully mature in Christ.
-To this end I strenuously contend with all the energy Christ so powerfully works in me. " (Colossians 1:28, 29); - "What you heard from me, keep as the pattern of sound teaching, with faith and love in Christ Jesus.
-Guard the good deposit that was entrusted to you-guard it with the help of the Holy Spirit who lives in us."
+(Philippians 2:25) - 🦫 Paul - - "We proclaim (Christ), admonishing and teaching everyone with all wisdom, so that we may present everyone fully mature in Christ.
+To this end I strenuously contend with all the energy Christ so powerfully works in me."
+(Colossians 1:28, 29) - "What you heard from me, keep as the pattern of sound teaching, with faith and love in Christ Jesus.
+Guard the good deposit that was entrusted to

+- you-guard it with the help of the Holy Spirit who lives in us."
 (2 Timothy 1:13, 14) - "You, however, know all about my teaching, my way of life, my purpose, faith, patience, love, endurance, persecutions, sufferings."
-(2 Timothy 3:10)
+(2 Timothy 3:10) - "My little children, of whom I travail in birth again until Christ be formed in you."
+(Galatians 4:19)